21isenough/LightningATM/docs/guide/add_on_zero2.md

 	$ cd ~/LightningATM/
 	$ nano utils.py
 ```
-Preassign the variable EPD_SIZE with 2.0 so that the non-existent directory for the PaPiRus display is not called
+Preassign the variable EPD_SIZE with 2.0, because the called directory for the PaPiRus display initial values are not existing.

 <img src="../pictures/add_on_zero2_edit_utils.png" width="600">

-Save and exit the editor: `CTRL+x -> y -> ENTER`
+Save and exit the editor: `CTRL+x -> y -> ENTER`.

 #### Edit qr.py